SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 Any section starting with the string "report" is treated as a reporting instance.  ``ReportDeliveryLocation`` specifies the URI data will be posted to.

+Secondly, the consumer can be specified dynamically, through a POST request to the ``/reports`` resource on the sMAP server.
+An easy way to configure a new report delivery location with an existing sMAP server is to use :ref:`smap-tool` with the ``-c`` option.

 Buffering
 ~~~~~~~~~